pola-rs/polars-book/user_guide/src/howcani/apply/udfs.md

 # Apply custom functions

-There will always be an operation so sketchy, so dirty, so grotesque, that you cannot do with the public API of `Polars`.
+There will always be an operation so sketchy that one cannot do with the public API of `Polars`.
-Luckily we support the use User Defined Functions (UDFs).
+Luckily this latter supports User Defined Functions (UDFs).
-This means you can define a `Python` function (or `lambda`) and pass it to the logical plan.
+This means one can define a `Python` function (or `lambda`) and pass it to the logical plan.
-You can use custom functions in both the eager and the lazy API.
+Custom functions can be used in both the eager and the lazy API.

 ## Eager